-Although most adult lake trout eat fish, some stomachs in summer collections from a number of waters have contained large quantities of terrestrial insects.
-In a further departure from the customary fish diet, lake trout of some inland lakes feed largely on zooplankton, especially in summer, when warming of the water prevents the fish from reaching the upper levels occupied by their usual forage.
-In populations restricted to invertebrate food during much of the growing season, the growth rate is slower than in populations which have suitable forage fish available throughout the year.
+Although most adult lake trout eat fish, some stomachs from this species collected from a number of waters have contained large quantities of terrestrial insects.
+In still another departure from the customary fish diet, lake trout of some inland lakes feed largely on zooplankton, especially in summer, when warming of the water discourages the fish from reaching the upper levels occupied by their usual forage.
+In populations restricted to invertebrate food during much of the growing season, the growth rate often is slower than in populations which have suitable forage fish available throughout the year.